 Jcdecaux's score of 100 is higher than 100% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, JCDecaux reported total carbon emissions of approximately 212,200,000 kg CO2e, with emissions distributed across various scopes: 20,900,000 kg CO2e from Scope 1, 700,000 kg CO2e from Scope 2 (market-based), and 190,600,000 kg CO2e from Scope 3.
-This represents a decrease from 2023, where total emissions were about 233,500,000 kg CO2e, with Scope 1 emissions at 22,300,000 kg CO2e, Scope 2 at 900,000 kg CO2e (market-based), and Scope 3 at 210,300,000 kg CO2e.
-JCDecaux has set ambitious climate commitments, aiming for a 20% reduction in CO2 emissions by 2025 and a 48% reduction by 2030, both compared to 2019 levels.
-By 2030, the company targets a 60% reduction in Scope 1 and 2 emissions, and a 46.2% reduction in Scope 3 emissions.
-Long-term goals include achieving a 90% reduction in all scopes by 2050, contributing to their commitment to net-zero emissions across the value chain by the same year.
-These targets are part of a collective initiative by the Union of Outdoor Advertising (UPE), of which JCDecaux is a member.
+In 2024, JCDecaux reported total carbon emissions of approximately 212,200,000 kg CO2e, with emissions distributed across various scopes: 20,900,000 kg CO2e (Scope 1), 700,000 kg CO2e (Scope 2, market-based), and 190,600,000 kg CO2e (Scope 3).
+The previous year, 2023, saw total emissions of about 233,500,000 kg CO2e, indicating a reduction in emissions year-on-year.
+JCDecaux has set ambitious climate commitments, aiming for a 72.8% reduction in absolute Scope 1 and 2 emissions by 2030, compared to a 2019 baseline.
+Additionally, the company targets a 46.2% reduction in Scope 3 emissions within the same timeframe.
+Long-term goals include achieving a 90% reduction in all scopes (1, 2, and 3) by 2050, contributing to their commitment to net-zero emissions by 2050.
+These targets are part of a collective initiative by the Union of Outdoor Advertising (UPE), of which JCDecaux is a member, to promote environmental transition.
 The company is also committed to sourcing 100% renewable electricity through 2030 and beyond.
-The emissions data and targets are cascaded from their parent organization, JCDecaux SE, ensuring alignment with broader corporate sustainability goals.
+The emissions data and reduction targets are cascaded from JCDecaux SE, the parent organization, ensuring alignment with broader corporate sustainability goals.

 Access structured emissions data, company-specific emission factors, and source documents